 So why is there a 1980 Chevrolet truck on a web site that caters to hot rods and vintage cars?

 Well, first of all: This thing is actually 32 years old.
 Secondly, it is a fun project to spiff up a great driver with some used parts for very little money.
 Third: It is as American as apple pie and…you know… Chevrolet!
-Fourth: I am the Editor so I do whatever the hell I want.
+Fourth: I am the Editor so I do whatever I want.
 So there!

 As found…dirty with flat paint, sitting on soggy small whitewall tires.
 Oh yeah, and one ugly canopy!

 The good news: Rust free, straight and 95000 miles on the clock and the automatic transmission has just been rebuilt.